What is the role of a caregiver?

 - Caregivers are important members of the healthcare team.
 Develop a partnership with your loved one's healthcare providers, and get involved in developing any short- and long-term care plans.

 Caregiving involves solving problems.
-This is not a new skill; you have been solving problems throughout your life.
-The difference now is that many of the problems affecting your loved one come with advanced age or a chronic illness and may be new to you.
+Although you have been solving problems throughout your life, many of the problems affecting your loved one come with advanced age or a chronic illness and may be new to you.
 The following are some problem-solving tips:

 - Identify and discuss any problems that currently exist.
 Find out what local resources are available to help you.